 Straight after churning, the ice cream has a soft-serve consistency and melts immediately upon contact with anything.
 This makes it impossible to serve or transfer to another container.

-Then you can serve it or transfer to a sealable container for longer storing.
+Serve or store: when it sets, you can either serve it directly from the removable freezer bowl or transfer it to an airtight container for longer storing.

-Storage: in the freezer for one month, covered well to protect it from absorbing the freezer’s smells.
+Storing: in the freezer for one month, covered well to protect it from absorbing the freezer’s smells.